Dan-Matthews-23/Heart-Helpers/README.md

 ### Header

 My header will be comprised of the Heart Helpers logo (see above for images) that will also act as a hyperlink that will always bring the user back to the Home page.
-It will also contain the navigation bar which will change position depending on the user's device.
+It will also contain the navigation bar which will change depending on the user's device.

 ### Footer